mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 considered functions whereas the text versions (`NOT`, `IS`, `IS NOT` etc.) are not considered functions.

+When the filter is in whitelist mode (`action=allow`) the function rule will match any query that does not use a function.
+This means that queries that do not use functions will be allowed through a function type rule.

 ##### Example

 Deny SUM and COUNT functions: